How to Build a DIY Pergola on Concrete

 diy pergola on concrete

-To install these, you will drill holes into the concrete with a hammer drill (we got ours at Wal-Mart for $18 and it did the job!) using masonry drill bits that match the brackets mounting hole size.
+For the installation process, you will drill holes into the concrete with a hammer drill (we got ours at Wal-Mart for $18 and it did the job!) using masonry drill bits that match the brackets mounting hole size.
 Install brackets in concrete with Tapcon masonry screws (the blue screws in the photo below).
 Make sure you get the right diameter screws that fit through the bracket holes without allowing any room for it to wiggle.
 Fair warning though, they are not the easiest to screw in.

 3. Set 4×4 pressure-treated, cedar tone pine posts in the brackets and screw together with #10 x 3 inch SPAX exterior screws, making sure the posts are plumb (straight up and down).